-For this reason, not every tool or method can be explained in detail within this eModule.
+It requires several tools, practice, and often team efforts to be achieved appropriately.
+Therefore, not every tool or method could be explained in detail within this eModule.
 However, references and further reading suggestions open vast possibilities for interested users to learn more about this topic.